remiteeple/your-first-minute-on-a-server/README.md

 APT::Periodic::Unattended-Upgrade "1";
 ```

-Now we need to configure unattended-upgrades to work properly. unattended-upgrades has many different configuration settings that I suggest you explore.
-For the purpose of this guide however, we will set up unattended-upgrades quite basically.
+Now we need to configure unattended upgrades to work properly. unattended-upgrades have many different configuration settings that I suggest you explore.
+For this guide, however, we will set up unattended-upgrades quite basically.

 Open `/etc/apt/apt.conf.d/50unattended-upgrades`: